Deep Learning and AI

 Some recommendation systems are far more complex than others, but many follow a seven-step path to develop a successful recommendation model:

-- Store the Collected Data: Store data in proprietary data warehouses.
-Or utilize third-party cloud service providers such as Amazon, Google, MongoDB, etc. for greater efficiency and data retrieval speed.
+2. Store the Collected Data: Store data in proprietary data warehouses or utilize third-party cloud service providers such as Amazon, Google, MongoDB, etc. Data retrieval speeds are essential for fast recommendation systems and more dynamic systems.

 Recommendation System Algorithms